SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors: Related Works

-Adversarial attacks against 3D object detection can be broadly categorized into three main categories: \textbf{LiDAR-based attacks} \cite{lehner20223d, chen2024efficient, wang2023adversarial, zhang2024comprehensive, wang2025imperceptible} focused on modifying the spatial distribution or quantity of 3D point clouds captured by LiDAR sensors to deceive perception modules. \textbf{Camera-LiDAR fusion attacks} \cite{abdelfattah2021adversarial,tu2021exploring} typically relied on \cite{tu2020physically} setups, such as placing adversarial meshes on vehicles \cite{tu2020physically}.
-For instance, \cite{abdelfattah2021adversarial} optimized both the geometry and texture of a mesh to simultaneously attack LiDAR and the 2D camera-based module in a cascaded multi-modal detection pipeline.
-Similarly, \cite{tu2021exploring} placed a mesh on the roof of a vehicle to achieve stealth.
-These methods are limited to single-view cameras and introduce a high degree of spatial overlap between the mesh and the vehicle, which alters the vehicle's geometry and compromises its identity—resulting in what the authors describe as overly relaxed definitions of adversarial targets.
-Despite these limitations, both studies highlight that RGB-based attacks are more computationally efficient and easier to implement compared to point cloud-based attacks, which inspired our focus on purely visual adversarial attacks.
+Adversarial attacks against 3D object detection can be broadly categorized based on their target modality. \textbf{LiDAR-based attacks} \cite{lehner20223d, chen2024efficient, wang2023adversarial, zhang2024comprehensive, wang2025imperceptible} focus on modifying the spatial distribution or quantity of 3D point clouds to deceive perception modules. \textbf{Camera-LiDAR fusion attacks} \cite{abdelfattah2021adversarial,tu2021exploring,tu2020physically} have explored placing adversarial meshes on vehicles.
+Key works have optimized both mesh geometry and texture to attack multi-modal pipelines \cite{abdelfattah2021adversarial} or used roof-mounted meshes for stealth \cite{tu2021exploring}.
+However, these methods are often invasive, as they physically alter the target vehicle's geometry, and are limited to single-view scenarios.
+Despite these limitations, they highlighted the efficiency of RGB-based attacks, inspiring our focus on the pure-vision domain.